{SECTION_MENU}

 PARENT VOLUNTEERS

 Sometimes trips need lots of adults and we may ask parents to support us on school trips.
-Where more parents volunteer than is needed for a trip, we will select parent volunteers based on the following criteria:
+From September 2024, parents who volunteer on a school trip will need to have a DBS check.

-If you are keen to volunteer on trips, please let the class teacher know at the beginning of the year so they can keep a list of parents who are able to support us.
-If you know you will be able to volunteer on trips with other classes and are keen to support the school in this way, please speak to Mrs Collymore or Mrs Evans and we can arrange for you to have a DBS check.
+If you know you will be able to volunteer on trips with other classes and are keen to support the school in this way, please speak to Mrs Collymore or Miss Orchin know.

 Parents will not be able to volunteer on trips for the following reasons: